-The most immediate nutritional concerns in Parkinson’s disease treatment include changes in the absorption rate, blood levels, and CNS uptake of L-dopa.
+The most immediate nutritional concerns in PD treatment include changes in the absorption rate, blood levels, and CNS uptake of L-dopa.
 The protein content of meals, and particularly the distribution of protein intake throughout the day, has emerged as an important consideration in the effectiveness of L-dopa for many patients.
-Improvement in clinical response varies from 30% with protein redistribution to 82% with low-protein diets.,,
+Improvement in clinical response varies from 30% with protein redistribution to 82% with low-protein diets.

 There are eight levels:

-In addition, Parkinson’s disease patients who ate a plant-based diet experienced a significant reduction in the Unified Parkinson’s Disease Rating Scale (UDPRS), when compared with a similar group of patients eating an omnivorous diet.
+In addition, PD patients who ate a plant-based diet experienced a significant reduction in the Unified Parkinson’s Disease Rating Scale (UDPRS) when compared with a similar group of patients eating an omnivorous diet.

-A protein restriction diet induced decreased requirement for L-dopa may offer more than symptomatic benefit.
-It is well known that oxidative stress is central to the pathology of PD, and autoxidation of L-dopa increases oxidative stress in the substantia nigra., In addition, higher cumulative levodopa doses have been associated with the earlier occurrence of motor complications.
-Therefore, measures that reduce L-dopa dosages may prolong the period during which patients benefit from drug therapy.
+A decreased requirement for L-dopa induced by a protein-restricted diet may offer more than symptomatic benefit.
+It is well known that oxidative stress is central to the pathology of PD, and autoxidation of L-dopa increases oxidative stress in the substantia nigra.
+In addition, higher cumulative levodopa doses have been associated with the earlier occurrence of motor complications.
+Measures that reduce L-dopa dosages, therefore, may prolong the period during which patients benefit from drug therapy.

-In addition, high-protein meals raise blood levels of total homocysteine (ttHcy), a known risk factor for vascular disease. ttHcy is known to be elevated in PD patients as a side effect of L-dopa and contributes to dopaminergic cell death., A meta-analysis found a significant relationship between plasma tHcy and cognitive dysfunction, thereby suggesting a possible need and benefit of testing for elevated tHcy levels and their treatment, respectively.
-Metabolic B12 deficiency is a common cause of elevated tHcy that is often missed and easily treated.
+In addition, high-protein meals raise blood levels of total homocysteine, a known risk factor for vascular disease.
+It is known to be elevated in PD patients as a side effect of L-dopa and contributes to dopaminergic cell death.
+A meta-analysis found a significant relationship between plasma homocysteine and cognitive dysfunction, thereby suggesting a possible need for and benefit of testing for elevated levels and their treatment, respectively.
+Metabolic B12 deficiency is a common cause of elevated homocysteine that is often missed and easily treated.

 High dose parenteral thiamine.
 Free thiamine levels in the cerebrospinal fluid of patients with PD are lower than controls, and PD sufferers have lower levels of thiamine-dependent glucose metabolism in the brain than individuals without PD.
-Studies show that higher concentrations of thiamine may reduce alpha-synuclein concentrations, and clinical data in PD patients given 100-200 mg/d of I.M. thiamine have begun to support this notion, revealing significant improvement in typical PD symptoms., Further studies are needed to confirm these initial clinical trials.
+Studies show that higher concentrations of thiamine may reduce alpha-synuclein concentrations.
+Clinical data in PD patients given 100-200 mg/d of intramuscular thiamine have begun to support this notion, revealing significant improvement in typical PD symptoms.
+Further studies are needed to confirm these initial clinical trials.

-Several factors have led to the theory that oxidative stress contributes to the risk for development of Parkinson’s disease, possibly by causing mitochondrial damage., This has resulted in trials of both medications (e.g., entacapone) that inhibit oxidation and supplements (e.g., coenzyme Q10) that scavenge free radicals (see below).
+Several factors have led to the theory that oxidative stress contributes to the risk for development of PD, possibly by causing mitochondrial damage.
+This has resulted in trials of both medications (e.g., entacapone) that inhibit oxidation and supplements (e.g., coenzyme Q10) that scavenge free radicals (see below).

 See Basic Diet Orders chapter.